Counting the cost: England fans gear up for Euro 2020 final

 “We saw the same in Scotland around the Euros and visits to Wembley and matches in Glasgow," he told Sky News.
 “Clearly it’s not just going to the match, but it’s going to the pub, being in close proximity."

-The worry must be that if England wins the tournament, many people will be less cautious, especially if they have had a drink or two, giving new impetus to the virus just before July 19 — when all remaining lockdown restrictions in England are set to be lifted.
+If England wins the tournament, there is concern many people will be less cautious, especially if they have had a drink or two, giving new impetus to the virus just before July 19 — when all remaining lockdown restrictions in England are set to be lifted.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.